agriimony/nishikigoi/README.md

-# nishikigoi
+# Nishikigoi

-generative koi animations
+A generative art experiment to animate koi from code.

+Click to interact with fish